A while back, as I was doing my daily bible reading, I came across this passage about integrity:

 You shall not have in your back differing weights, a large and a small.
 You shall not have in your house differing measures, in large and a small.
 A full and fair weight you shall have, a full and fair measure you shall have, that your days may be long in the land that the Lord your God is giving you.
 For everyone who does these things, everyone who acts unjustly is an abomination to the Lord your God. – Deuteronomy 25:13-16

 God expected the Israelites to operate with honesty and integrity both in trade and business.
-The picture here is of a merchant in the marketplace who, as he conducts business, carries false weights and scales, which will measure things in his favor.
+The picture here is of a merchant in the marketplace who, as he conducts business, carries false weights and scales, which will measure things in his favor and allow him to cheat his customers.
 This is similar to someone in modern times gambling with weighted dice.